 The simple answer is no. The hippos do not have pink Mink.
 Although, it’s understandable if you might think they do, or at least where the pink milk idea comes from.
-We will explain to you everything you need to know about hippo’s milk and where does the idea of the Pink Milk comes from.
+We will explain to you everything you need to know about hippo’s milk and where does the idea of Pink Milk come from.

 What’s the color of the Hippo’s Milk?